openorch/openorch/docs-source/docs/privacy-notice.md

 # Privacy Notice

-This document details the privacy considerations of Superplatform.
+This document details the privacy considerations of OpenOrch.

 ## Overview

-By running AIs locally/on-premise with Superplatform, neither the questions nor the answers leave your computer/premises.
+By running AIs locally/on-premise with OpenOrch, neither the questions nor the answers leave your computer/premises.

-There are a few dependencies that are so huge that they are not bundled with Superplatform and must be downloaded at the start of the application:
+There are a few dependencies that are so huge that they are not bundled with OpenOrch and must be downloaded at the start of the application:

-## Things Superplatform downloads
+## Things OpenOrch downloads

 ### Model List

-There is a small list of hardcoded models in Superplatform, but the rest of the model list is downloaded from `https://api.commonagi.com`, a server owned by the authors of the Superplatform.
+There is a small list of hardcoded models in OpenOrch, but the rest of the model list is downloaded from `https://api.commonagi.com`, a server owned by the authors of the OpenOrch.

 ### Model Files